hikmatfarhat-ndu/git/README.md

 >git add file1.txt
 >echo "third version of file1.txt">> file1.txt
 ```
-So we have **three** versions of file1.txt:
+At this point we have **three** versions of file1.txt:
-- one in the working tree
+- one in the working directory
 - one in the index
 - one was committed.